timbot1789/planner-maker/README.md

 # Event

-The ShEx shape used in this Solid App for the events in the calendar are of [Event](https://schema.org/Event/) type.
+The ShEx shape used in this Solid App for the events in the calendar is defined in [event.shex](./src/.shapes/event.shex).
+They are of [Event](https://schema.org/Event/) type.

 The following properties are associated with this [Event](https://schema.org/Event/):